QTV (Ukrainian TV channel): History

 The channel was the business project of the STB's team, which was announced at the beginning of 2008.
 The first name sounded like "Kui-TB".
-On September 1, "Kui-TV" began broadcasting at 14:00 in test mode, and on September 29, it began full-fledged broadcasting.
+On September 1, "Kui-TV" began broadcasting at 14:00 in test mode, and on September 29, it began full-fledged broadcasting; subsequently from October 1, it entered GFK Ukraine's ratings measurements.
 The concept of the TV channel is "impressive reality" (дійсність, що вражає).
 It is this idea that unites the channel's programs.

 The name and logo of the channel was not to everyone's liking.
 In particular, the then member of the National Council of Ukraine on Television and Radio Broadcasting Yurii Plaksyuk expressed his opinion on this matter:

 "The Kui-TB logo is not just a play on words that can be gossiped about and forgotten.
 This will cause an ambiguous reaction in society.
 I understand that foul language is used by a large part of the population, but I also understand that a large part of people are annoyed by mat.
 Why should we take into account the interests of the first group and completely ignore the needs of the second?
 In my opinion, this is a name for a party, not a broadcaster."

 Vladyslav Lyasovsky suggested that the National Council address the National Expert Commission on the Protection of Public Morals regarding the compliance of the "Kui-TB" logo with the Law of Ukraine "On the Protection of Public Morals".
 To which Tetyana Lebedeva, a member of the National Council, reproached her colleagues for being sociable.

 As a result, the representative of the channel, the company "Khmarochos Media" decided to submit a new logo for approval to the National Council for Television and Radio Broadcasting: a hammer with the inscription "TV" and an anvil in the shape of a screen.
 Since the phrase "Kui-TV" was a separate trademark, it was not used on the air before receiving the opinion of the National Expert Commission on Public Morals.

 The following programs were broadcast on "Kui-TV": "Guinness Records Show" ("Ginesnya"), "Chris Angel Mindfreak" ("Kui-fiction"), wrestling and fights without rules ("Male Mammals" and "Myasobka"), adult animation ("Katrusin cinema hall", "Harvey Birdman_ Attorney at Law"), fool show "The crazy gang" ("Guys from our village"), erotica at night ("Visiting fairy tales", "Zarasutra", "Night fantasies", "Naked and funny"), "Anatomy for beginners" ("Morgue", slot "Spalahuyka"), "Bleach in chocolate with Ksenia Sobchak" ("Female mammal"), "10 things you should try before you die" ("Entertaining snuff"), "Kui-Parad", "Bebapedia", etc.

 On November 11, 2009, the TV channel became part of the Starlight Media media holding.